Sea Level in the Past 200,000 Years

-Let’s look at how sea levels have changed over that past 200,000 years of Earth’s history, based on evidence provided by paleoclimatology.
+Let’s look at how sea levels have changed over the past 200,000 years of Earth’s history, based on evidence provided by paleoclimatology.

 Probably, the factor that influences sea levels on the planet more than any other is the proportion of the Earth’s water that is in the form of ice at any point in time.